-TRI reporting (short for Toxic Release Inventory reporting) is an annual report done by businesses that manufacture, process, or otherwise use hazardous chemicals as part of their operations.
+TRI reporting (short for Toxics Release Inventory reporting) is an annual report done by businesses that manufacture, process, or otherwise use hazardous chemicals as part of their operations.
 TRI reporting is due July 1, every year.
 Businesses must report the quantity of TRI chemicals and how they are using these chemicals using the EPA's TRI-MEweb system.
-Not every business needs to report, as there are reporting thresholds set by the EPA (if you aren't sure you need to report, you can use the EPA's threshold tool for free here).
+Not every business needs to report, as there are reporting thresholds set by the EPA (if you aren't sure you need to report, use the EPA's free threshold tool).

 The annual Toxic Release Inventory (TRI) report, due July 1, is one of the biggest events in the environmental compliance calendar.
 And because of all the data collection and calculations required to create the final report, most environmental managers start weeks - if not months - in advance to get everything done on time.
 When we talk to environmental managers, the weeks leading up to July first are some of the most stressful of the entire year.